The Impact of Hard Water on Plumbing

 Other Signs of Hard Water

 You may also notice signs of hard water in your appliances.
-Signs of hard water damage to appliances include the following:
+Signs of hard water appliance damage include the following:

 Is There Hard Water in Las Vegas?